Music Theory and Ear Training Boot Camp, taught by Mason Gross faculty member Dr. Timothy Urban will help prepare you for college placement exams

 - Registration deadlines are listed below on this webpage.

-- The 15% Early Bird tuition discount will be automatically added to each session for which you register prior to April 15, 2019.
+- The 15 percent early-bird tuition discount will be automatically added to each session for which you register prior to April 15, 2019.

-- Please add any other coupons or discount codes you may have where prompted.
+- Add any other coupons or discount codes you may have where prompted.

 - A minimum deposit of $100 is required at the time of registration for students registering for theory and ear training classes; a minimum deposit of $75 is required of students who are registering for theory or ear training classes.